 (2) where the offender is required to comply with any order forming part of the sentence, the effects of non-compliance with the order;

-(3) any power, on the application of the offender or any other person, to vary or review any order forming part of the sentence; and
+(3) any power, on the application of the offender or any other person, to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.